usnistgov/nist-mud/README.md

 LLDP extensions for MUD support are not implemented.

-Only MANUFACTURER ACLs for MUD are implemented.
-MODEL ACL's are not implemented.

 This is not a general ACL implementation.

 This is experimental code.
-Much more testing is needed before it can be deployed in a production network.
+Much more testing is needed before it can be deployed in anything close to a  production network.
 The authors solicit your help in testing and validation.

 This code is shared for early review.
-It is an implementation of an IETF draft in progress.
+It is an implementation of a propose IETF standard.

 ## Copyrights and Disclaimers ##